tclehmann/cscs530/model_proposal/Lehmann - Model Proposal.md

 &nbsp;
 ### 1) Environment

-The envirionment is fixed upon initialization, and is represented by 1) a payoff structure for agents playing a Stag Hunt game and 2) a truth value for the state of nature.
+The static envirionment is fixed upon initialization, and is represented by 1) a payoff structure for agents playing a Stag Hunt game and 2) a truth value for the state of nature.
 I am interested in both 1) whether an organization can reach an accurate consensus about the state of nature and 2) the speed at which they reach this cultural consensus.
 Therefore, if I were to model the environment dynamically, I could model it as changing payoffs and/or a changing state of nature that changes more or less frequently, which would affect agents' best responses and updated beliefs, respectively, after a certain period of time.
-However, for the purposes of the present model, a fixed environment suffices.
+However, for the purposes of the present model, a static, exogenous environmental state suffices.

 ```python
 payoff_map = {("S", "S"): (3.0,3.0), #Payoffs: Stag-Stag